sunpy/sunpy/doc/source/guide/plotting.rst

 7. Plotting Keywords
 --------------------

-As mentioned before for Map `~matplotlib.pyplot.imshow()` does most of the heavy lifting in the background while SunPy makes a number of choices for you so that you don't have.
+As mentioned before for Map `~matplotlib.pyplot.imshow()` does most of the heavy lifting in the background while SunPy makes a number of choices for you so that you don't have to.
 Changing these defaults is made possible through some simple interfaces.
 Firstly you can pass any `~matplotlib.pyplot.imshow()` keyword into the plot command to override the defaults for that particular plot.
 The following example